lucaneviani/Datapulse/README.md

 <div align="center">

-Made with ❤️ using Python, FastAPI, and AI
+Made with ❤️ using visual studio code

 </div>